 How to find internships in Washington relevant to a education degree?

 Finding internships in Washington related to an education degree starts with exploring local school districts and educational organizations.
-Many districts, such as Seattle Public Schools and Tacoma Public Schools, offer internship opportunities for students seeking practical experience.
+Many districts, such as Seattle Public Schools, offer structured internship and practicum placements for education students.
+These opportunities provide hands-on experience that complements online degree programs.

 How does studying for a education degree in Washington prepare for interdisciplinary roles?